Apple seen boosting share buybacks after blockbuster results

 Cantor Fitzgerald was the most bullish with a price target of $160 - implying a market valuation of more than $900 billion by the end of the year.

-Up to Tuesday's close, the stock had risen 39 percent in the past 12 months, adding more than $177 billion to the company's market capitalization, or nearly half the market value of Exxon Mobil Corp (XOM.N), the second-largest listed U.S. company.
+The stock closed at $109.14 on Tuesday.
+It has risen 39 percent in the past 12 months, adding more than $177 billion to the company's market capitalization.
+That's nearly half the market value of Exxon Mobil Corp, the second-largest listed U.S. company.

 With a cash pile of $178 billion, Apple may increase its capital return program to more than $200 billion over three years, RBC Capital Markets analysts said.